 The original translator will amend the text accordingly and speak with the proof reader and project manager.
 The translator will also confirm, in writing, that their own checks have been carried out against a 32 point checklist, including grammar, style and consistency.

 Step 8 – 3rd translation proofing

-The Project Manager will now perform final checks against a checklist including, but not limited too, language issues, numbers, missing text, names, spellings and consistency.
+The project manager will now perform final checks against a checklist including, but not limited to, language issues, numbers, missing text, names, spellings and consistency.
 The project manager will also be your point of contact throughout the job and is there to monitor deadlines and budgets on behalf of the client.

 Step 9 – Delivery of translation